 In the vast majority of patients diagnosed with ascites, 75 percent also have cirrhosis.
-The remaining 25 percent is broken down as follows: (4, 8)

 Often occurring in the gastrointestinal tract, including: carcinoma of the stomach, colon, pancreas, metastatic liver cancer, hepatocellular carcinoma; Meigs’ syndrome (carcinoma of the ovary); and Hodgkin’s lymphoma and non-Hodgkin’s lymphoma and metastatic carcinoma within the abdominal cavity.